Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Unitarizable supermodules

-Let $\HH$ be a unitarizable highest weight $\gg$-supermodule with highest weight $\Lambda$ and highest weight vector $v_{\Lambda}$.
-By Proposition \ref{prop::Properties_Verma_Supermodule}, there is a $\gg$-supermodule homomorphism $q: M(\Lambda) \to \HH$ that maps $[1\otimes 1]$ to $v_{\Lambda}$.
-Since the highest weight $\Lambda$ is symmetric, the maximal super submodule of $M(\Lambda)$ is the same as the radical $R$ of the Shapovalov form.
+Let $M$ be a highest weight $\gg$-supermodule with highest weight $\Lambda$ and highest weight vector $v_{\Lambda}$.
+Assume that $\Lambda$ is symmetric.
+By Proposition~\ref{prop::Properties_Verma_Supermodule}, there is a $\gg$-supermodule homomorphism $q: M(\Lambda) \to M$ that maps $[1\otimes 1]$ to $v_{\Lambda}$.
+Since $\Lambda$ is symmetric, the maximal subsupermodule of $M(\Lambda)$ is the same as the radical $R$ of the Shapovalov form.
 As a result, the kernel of $q$ must lie within $R$.
 This leads us to the following proposition.